Set up and manage network address translation with Cloud NAT

 • NAT_ROUTER: the name of your Cloud Router.

-• SUBNETS_RANGES_LIST: a comma-separated list of subnet names.
+• IPV4_SUBNET_RANGES: a comma-separated list of subnet names.
 For example:

 • SUBNET_NAME_1,SUBNET_NAME_2: includes only the primary subnet range of SUBNET_NAME_1 and SUBNET_NAME_2.

 • SUBNET_NAME:SECONDARY_RANGE_NAME: includes the secondary range SECONDARY_RANGE_NAME of subnet SUBNET_NAME.
-It does not include the primary range of SUBNET_NAME.
+This list of subnet names doesn't include the primary range of SUBNET_NAME.

 • SUBNET_NAME_1,SUBNET_NAME_2:SECONDARY_RANGE_NAME: includes the primary range of SUBNET_NAME_1 and the specified secondary range SECONDARY_RANGE_NAME of subnet SUBNET_NAME_2.